Living an Ecumenical Life is a blog to reflect on the church and the world, theology, ecclesiology, ecumenism, and pastoral life.

 This blog is a place to discuss the challenges facing the church in the present day.
-While the blog’s author is Lutheran and the theology of the blog reflects that background, theology of all expressions and traditions is welcome.
+While the blog’s authors are Lutheran and the theology of the blog reflects that background, theology of all expressions and traditions is welcome.
 Published materials include articles, opinion pieces, sermons, Bible studies, and other materials.

 Content published on Living an Ecumenical Life is copyrighted and licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 See here for more information.

-Comments that, in the opinion of the blog’s author, fall into these categories may be edited or deleted without notice:
+Comments that, in the opinion of the blog’s authors, fall into these categories may be edited or deleted without notice:

 - Advertising or spam

 Comments may only be edited or deleted by the blog administrator (this is a WordPress policy).
 If you wish to have your comment edited or deleted, please contact the blog authors.